Amplitude recursions with an extra marked point: Genus zero (tree level)

-Note that we have defined the Selberg seed in \eqn{eqn:SelbergzeroSeed} in exactly the same way: it is constructed to equal the $(L+1)$-point Koba--Nielsen factor
+Note that we have defined the Selberg seed in \eqn{eqn:SelbergzeroSeed} in exactly the same way: it is constructed to equal the $(L{+}1)$-point Koba--Nielsen factor

-Since $\log x_{ij}$ is (almost) the genus-zero string propagator, the Koba--Nielsen factor can easily be identified as a generating functional of graphs connecting the vertex operators, where each edge connecting vertex operators at positions $x_i$ and $x_j$ is weighted by the corresponding Mandelstam variable $s_{ij}$.
+Since $\log x_{ij}$ is (almost) the genus-zero string propagator, the Koba--Nielsen factor can easily be identified as a generating functional of graphs connecting the vertex operators, where each edge connecting vertex operators at positions $x_i$ and $x_j$ is weighted by the corresponding Mandelstam variable~$s_{ij}$.

-Acting with $x_i$-derivatives on the Koba--Nielsen factor will yield terms of the form \eqref{eqn:diff}, which were the starting point for the definition of the Selberg integrals in \subsecref{subsec:SelbergIntegrals}.
 Iterated integrals in $x_i$ over various derivatives of the Koba--Nielsen factor, in particular the $Z$-integrals defined in \eqn{eqn:Zint}, fall in the class of Selberg integrals \cite{Selberg44}.
 It is only those integrals, which need to be calculated in order to determine the full open-string tree-level amplitude at any multiplicity.